Evaleen Stein

-Evaleen Stein (October 12, 1863 – December 11, 1923) was an American author of poetry and prose as well as a limner.
+Evaleen Stein (October 12, 1863 – December 11, 1923) was an American writer and poet as well as a limner.
 She was the author of eleven volumes of stories and three books of verse.
 In addition, she translated two volumes of poetry, one from the Japanese (When Fairies Were Friendly) and another from Italian.
 An ardent lover of nature, Stein reflected this tendency in most of her poems and stories.
 Among her children's literature works, all written between 1903 and 1925, are Troubadour Tales, Gabriel and the Hour Book, A Little Shepherd of Provence, The Little Count of Normandy; Or, The Story of Raoul, The Christmas Porringer, Our little Norman cousin of long ago, being a story of Normandy in the time of William the Conqueror, Our Little Frankish Cousin of Long Ago, Child songs of cheer, Our Little Celtic Cousin of Long Ago, Pepin: A Tale of Twelfth Night, and Little Poems from Japanese Anthologies.
 She lived all her life with her mother in Lafayette, Indiana, where Stein was the center of a large circle of cultured persons.